MateuszSamin/synergyai/papers/tech.md

 Around 4.6 million smart contracts were deployed on the Ethereum mainnet in Q4 2022 alone[^scdata], a fair share of them being ERC-20[^erc20] compliant.

 Research[^uniresearch] shows that 97.7% of Uniswap[^uniswap] listed tokens are considered *rug pulls*.
-If one were to choose a random token listed on Uniswap, there would be approximately 97.7% chance that they would choose a fraud.
+If one were to choose a random token listed on Uniswap, there would be approximately a 97.7% chance that they would choose a fraud.

 Decentralized exchanges (DEXs) are the most popular market where tokens can be obtained.
 Unlike traditional exchanges, such platforms are often open-source and have extensive public security audits.